kevinzhu822/ResumeCLIApp/README.md

 ```

 ## Usage
 Viewing KevinZhu is very simple.
-Just open kevinzhu in your Node.js terminal/command prompt.
+Make sure your terminal window isn't too small and open kevinzhu in your Node.js terminal/command prompt.
+(It should open properly as long as your terminal isn't square-shaped.)

 ```bash
 kevinzhu
 ```
-If KevinZhu was not installed globally, you can use npx to open the app (but it looks slightly worse).
+If KevinZhu was not installed globally, you can use npx to open the app.

 ```bash
 npx kevinzhu